Originally published on September 20, 2016 and updated on November 3, 2021.

 Whether you’re cross-country skiing, dog sledding, snowshoeing, hiking or snowboarding, getting outside during winter is a special experience.

-Whether you embark on a winter expedition with Outward Bound, or are planning your own trek into the winter wilderness, here are a few tips to ensure a successful trip.
+Whether you embark on a winter expedition with Outward Bound, or are planning your own trek into the outdoors, here are a few tips to ensure a successful trip.

 Eating and Drinking